 If we can use technology into the transportation systems of a city, we can connect humans, vehicles, and the city.
 Imagine having the opportunity to advance faster on a traffic light because a sensor detected that there is a lot of traffic on your way, then, this sensor can trigger an alert to let the cars pass and avoid congestion in a short time.

 Need a bus ride?
 No problem.
 With a smart transportation system using IoT you can get alerts on your phone related to the time the next bus will arrive at the station.
-Thanks to sensors distributed around the city, and a tracking device, the app can monitor in real time the distance, speed, and occupancy of the bus.
+Thanks to sensors distributed around the city, and a fleet tracking device, the app can monitor in real time the distance, speed, and occupancy of the bus.
 According to this data, you can decide whether you want to wait for that bus, or take another smart bus transportation to reach your destination.

 Smart public transportation sounds more attractive than being stuck in a traffic jam with your car.
 Of course, there is stress and tension.
 You also need to pay attention to everything around you before advancing.